Youpen-y/jiajia/README.md

 - The last one need to consider is its availability (fault tolerance), consider checkpoint(store it's memory content to persistent storage periodically)

 ### JIAJIA3.0 Interfaces
+(will coming soon)

 ### Work up to Now
 - Upgrade origin code with detailed comments
 - Remove obsolete code (functions or usages) snippets
-- Adapt it to 64bit machine (redesign msg )
+- Adapt it to 64bit machine (redesign msg structure)
+- Some tests (IPoIB vs traditional TCP/IP stack performance comparsion)